-The SRN model by Elman (1991) was perhaps the first connectionist attempt to simulate human behavior on recursive constructions.
-This network was trained on sentences generated by a small contextfree grammar incorporating center-embedding and a single kind of right-branching recursive structure.
-In related work, Christiansen and Chater (1994) trained SRNs on a recursive artificial language incorporating four kinds of right-branching structures, a leftbranching structure, and center-embedding.
-The behavior of these networks was qualitatively comparable with human performance in that the SRN predictions for right-branching structures were more accurate than on sentences of the same length involving centerembedding, and performance degraded appropriately when depth of center-embedding increased.
-Weckerly and Elman (1992) further corroborated these results, suggesting that semantic bias (incorporated via cooccurrence restrictions on the verbs) can facilitate network performance in center-embedded constructions similarly to the semantic facilitation effects found in human processing.
-Using abstract artificial languages, Christiansen and Chater (1999) show that the SRN's general pattern of performance is relatively invariant across network size and training corpus, and conclude that the human-like pattern of performance derives from intrinsic constraints inherent in the SRN architecture.
+The SRN model developed by Jeff Elman was perhaps the first connectionist attempt to simulate human behavior on recursive constructions.
+This network was trained on sentences generated by a small context-free grammar incorporating center embedding and a single kind of right-branching recursive structure.
+In related work, SRNs were trained on a recursive artificial language incorporating four kinds of right-branching structures, a left-branching structure, and center embedding.
+The behavior of these networks was qualitatively comparable to human performance in that the SRN predictions for right-branching structures were more accurate than for sentences of the same length involving center embedding, and performance degraded appropriately when depth of center embedding increased.
+Further simulations corroborated these results, suggesting that semantic bias (incorporated via co-occurrence restrictions on the verbs) can facilitate network performance in center-embedded constructions in a way similar to the semantic facilitation effects found in human processing.
+Using abstract artificial languages, it has been demonstrated that the SRN's general pattern of performance is relatively invariant across network size and training corpus, and the humanlike pattern of performance likely derives from intrinsic constraints inherent in the SRN architecture.

-Connectionist models of recursive syntax typically use 'toy' fragments of grammar and small vocabularies.
-Aside from raising concerns over scaling up, this makes it difficult to provide detailed fits with empirical data.
+Connectionist models of recursive syntax typically use toy fragments of grammar and small vocabularies.
+Aside from raising concerns over scaling up, these factors make it difficult to provide detailed fits with empirical data.
 Nonetheless, some attempts have recently been made toward fitting existing data and deriving new empirical predictions from the models.
-For example, the Christiansen and Chater (1999) SRN model fits grammaticality ratings data from several behavioral experiments, including an account of the relative processing difficulty associated with processing center-embeddings (with the following relationship between nouns and verbs: N1_N2_N3_V3_V2_V1) versus cross-dependencies (with the following relationship between nouns and verbs: N1_N2_N3_V1_V2_V3).
-Human data have shown that sentences with two centerembeddings (in German) were significantly harder to process than comparable sentences with two cross-dependencies (in Dutch).
-Christiansen and Chater (1999) developed a measure of grammatical prediction error (GPE) that allowed network output to be mapped onto human performance data.
-GPE is computed for each word in a sentence and reflects the processing difficulties that a network is experiencing at a given point in a sentence.
-Averaging GPE across a whole sentence, Christiansen and Chater (1999) fitted human data concerning the greater perceived difficulty associated with center-embedding in German compared to cross-serial dependencies in Dutch (Bach et al., 1986).
-The simulation results demonstrated that the SRNs exhibited the same kind of qualitative processing difficulties as humans on these two types of complex recursive constructions.
-MacDonald and Christiansen (2002) derived novel predictions concerning other types of recursive constructions, and these predictions were later confirmed experimentally.
-They mapped single-word GPE scores directly onto reading times, providing an experiencebased account for human data concerning the differential processing of singly center-embedded subject and object relative clauses in human participants with different levels of reading comprehension ability.
+One SRN model fits grammaticality ratings data from several behavioral experiments, including an account of the relative processing difficulty associated with the processing of center embeddings (with the following relationship between nouns and verbs: $N_1 N_2 N_3 V_3 V_2 V_1$ versus cross-dependencies (with the following relationship between nouns and verbs: N1 N2 N3 V1 V2 V3).
+Human data have shown that sentences with two center embeddings (in German) were significantly harder to process than comparable sentences with two crossdependencies (in Dutch).
+A measure of grammatical prediction error (GPE) was developed that allowed network output to be mapped onto human performance data.
+GPE is computed for each word in a sentence and reflects the processing difficulties that a network experiences at a given point in a sentence.
+Averaging GPE across a whole sentence, the SRN fit human data concerning the greater perceived difficulty associated with center embedding in German compared with cross-serial dependencies in Dutch.
+The simulation results demonstrated that the SRNs exhibited the same kind of qualitative processing difficulties as humans do on these two types of complex recursive constructions.
+Further simulations derived novel predictions concerning other types of recursive constructions, and these predictions were later confirmed experimentally.
+Single-word GPE scores were mapped directly onto reading times, providing an experience-based account for human data concerning the differential processing of singly center-embedded subject and object relative clauses in human participants with different levels of reading comprehension ability.